Best Compact Treadmill for Small Spaces – Introduction

 Of all the cardio activities available, walking, jogging, and running are amongst the best.

-You can do them almost anywhere and anytime, and they don’t require much in the way of specialist equipment or athletic skills.
+You can do them almost anywhere and anytime, and they don’t require much specialist equipment or athletic skills.

-All you really need is a pair of suitable shoes and somewhere to work out.
+All you need is a pair of suitable shoes and somewhere to work out.

 They’re also very scalable and can be adapted to suit most fitness levels.